Itavia

-Itavia was an Italian airline founded in 1958.
+Itavia was an Italian airline founded in 1958 and based at Rome Fiumicino Airport.
 During the 1960s it became one of the main private airlines of Italy, until its collapse in the early 1980s, following the destruction of Flight 870, also known as the Ustica disaster.
 Itavia was headquartered in Rome.

 History

 The airline was formed under the name of Società di Navigazione Aerea Itavia in 1958 and started domestic services a year later using de Havilland Dove and de Havilland DH.114 Heron aircraft.
 Operations were suspended in 1961, but resumed in 1962 under the name Aerolinee Itavia.
 The Herons were replaced in 1963 with the larger Handley Page Dart Herald, a pressurised turboprop liner.
 The Heralds remained in service until 1973.

 Operations ceased again in 1965 and recommenced again in 1969 using Fokker F28 twin-jet airliners.
 In 1971 the Douglas DC-9-15 entered service.
 Other DC-9 versions operated were the Douglas DC-9-21, Douglas DC-9-31, Douglas DC-9-33 and Douglas DC-9-51.
 A total of 14 F28s and 11 DC-9s were used throughout its history.

-Itavia operated a domestic network, which was again suspended in late 1980.
-Eventually, the airline was replaced by Aermediterranea, a subsidiary of Alitalia and ATI, in 1981.
+Itavia operated a domestic network, augmented by charter flights and some European routes during the holiday season.
+In 1972 the company registered its head office in Catanzaro, primarily to benefit from subsidies and tax relief designed to assist businesses in the south of the country, but its administrative base and management team remained in Via Sicilia in Rome.
+Activity was again suspended in December 1980, following the crash of Flight 870 earlier that year and the deaths of all 81 people on board.
+The airline was replaced by Aermediterranea, a subsidiary of Alitalia and ATI, in 1981.